gsoldateli/Ultimate-Gatsby-Netlify-Newsletter-Kit-CA/src/pages/index.md

     - description: '# This is the step B Hey!'
       title: Step B
   subtitle: Subtitle Just in Case
-  title: Get on the path to prosperity
+  title: Get on the path to prosperity222
 solvingUnsolvableSection:
   beforeAfter:
     - afterImage: /img/chemex.jpg